 In college, where many objects and surfaces are shared among students on campus, viruses can spread quickly.
 Studies have shown that flu viruses, for example, can survive up to 48 hours on hard surfaces.

-Clean and disinfect surfaces and objects that may be contaminated with germs.
-This should be easy to do in your dorm room or living space.
-Carry disinfecting wipes with you if you plan on using shared campus objects or surfaces.
+Clean and disinfect surfaces and objects that may be contaminated.
+This should be easy to do in your dorm room or living space; however, you should carry disinfecting wipes with you if you plan on using shared campus objects or surfaces.

 What to Do if You Get Sick at College

 "If you're sick, staying at home and resting is by far the most efficient way of getting healthy," says Nadua.
-This means resting, eating healthy, drinking plenty of fluids, and avoiding contact with other people.
+This means resting, eating healthy, drinking plenty of fluids, and taking over-the-counter medicines, such as acetaminophen.

 Let Your Professors Know

-If you know you're going to miss a few days of class, “communicate with professors electronically to stay on top of assignments, as opposed to attempting to go to class or office hours," says McKineey.
+If you know you're going to miss class for an extended period of time, "communicate with professors electronically to stay on top of assignments, as opposed to attempting to go to class or office hours," says Suzet McKinney, CEO and executive director of the Illinois Medical District.
 Continue to keep your professors updated about your situation through email if your illness worsens.